aashrafh/frontend-components/autovalidating-form/RULES.md

 # Form Rules

+<strong>Important Note</strong>: This form inspired by the Gmail's sign up from

 - Name: A non-empty​ string of alpha characters
-  - Validate after the field is blurred (cursor no longer in the field)
+  - Validate after the cursor no longer in the field
 - Username: A string of characters which are either numbers, letters, periods, or underscores.
-  - Validate after the field is blurred
+  - Validate after the cursor no longer in the field
 - Password: A string of alphanumeric characters greater than length 6
   - Validate as typed
   - Rated by the following: